Durham police searching for 2 in sexual assault near Duke campus

 Stay on top of breaking news stories with the ABC11 News App

-The incident happened near a gas station not far from the Duke University campus.
+The incident happened about 7 p.m. near a gas station not far from the Duke University campus, in the 2000 block of W. Main St.

-Police had few details, as the investigation is in the early stages; however, they did not say if the victims was a Duke University student.
+Police had few details, as the investigation is in the early stages; however, they said the victim was not a Duke University student.

+Officers also believe two suspects were involved.
+They were described as light-skinned but police said no ethnicity was conclusively known.
+Both suspects were wearing black hoodies and black pants, witnesses told officers.
+The two left on foot.

 Investigators used flashlights to comb the area for evidence and spoke to people at the scene.